 Public Library Fund (PLF)

-Provides direct state aid to California public libraries for basic public library service.
+Prior to the elimination of State funding in FY 2011/12, the program provided direct state aid to California public libraries for basic public library service.

 Background and Purpose